-In the second edition of Strong Words, Bodybuilding.com's recurring book review feature, we introduce you to six paleo titles you should get to know.
-Read them before you take the leap, to remind you of why you do what you do, or just to keep your chops sharp against critics.
+In the second edition of Strong Words, Bodybuilding.com's book review feature, we introduce you to six paleo titles you should get to know.
+Read them before you take the leap, to remind yourself of why you do what you do, or just to keep your chops sharp against critics.

 Publisher: John Wiley & Sons

 Who it's for: Paleo noobs looking for a simple, principled starting point, or longtime followers who wonder if they've strayed too far.

 Loren Cordain's "The Paleo Diet" is the one that started it all.
 And for that reason, you may think that means you could repeat it—or maybe refute it—without having to pick it up.
 But if you only know paleo as filtered through your friends, workout partners, and nutrition blogs, Cordain's original work may have a few surprises for you.